nextflow-io/nextflow/docs/process.md

 }
 ```

-By default, Nextflow looks for `my_script.sh` in the `templates` directory located alongside the Nextflow script in which the process is defined.
-An absolute path can be used to specify a different location, but this practice is discouraged because it hinders pipeline portability.
+By default, Nextflow looks for the template script in the `templates` directory located alongside the Nextflow script in which the process is defined.
+An absolute path can be used to specify a different location.
+However, this practice is discouraged because it hinders pipeline portability.

-Here is an example of a script template:
+Here is an example of a template script:

 ```bash
 #!/bin/bash